radavis/facilitation-checklist/facilitation-checklist.md

 - [ ] Save your screencast to the Desktop.
 - [ ] Start the conversion process using `vimeo_sync`:

-If you don't have this tool already, follow the instructions, [here](https://github.com/launchacademy/vimeo_sync).
+If you don't have this tool already, `cd ~ && git clone https://github.com/launchacademy/vimeo_sync`.

 ```no-highlight
 $ cd ~/Desktop